brandonktran/Physics_111B_Experiments_and_MATLAB_scripts/README.md

 * (RIGHT) Semilog plot in the y-axis of Intensity vs absorber thickness for each absorber.
 The linear attenuation coefficients of Cu, Al, and Pb were obtained for a 137Cs source using a straight line fit

+The full write-up and more detailed analysis of this experiment can be found [here](https://github.com/brandonktran/Physics_Experiments_and_MATLAB_scripts/blob/master/Gamma_Ray_Spectroscopy/GMA_writeup.pdf).

 ## Optical Pumping

 <img src="Optical_Pumping/lateximages/Rb85structure.png" style="display:inline-block;" width="400" height="400"> <img src="Optical_Pumping/lateximages/linear.png" style="display:inline-block;" width="400" height="400">